-Can I obtain housing and meals at Lynchburg College?
+Can I obtain housing and meals at University of Lynchburg?

-Lynchburg College offers a limited number of housing options for international students.
+University of Lynchburg offers a limited number of housing options for international students.
 There are two houses, one for males and one for females, within walking distance of the campus that are available for 6 month lease terms.
 For additional information, please contact Ty Eccles at 434.544.8913 or .

 Students can obtain a meal plan for the academic year which varies in cost depending upon the number of weekly meals on the plan.
 All students that live in College-owned housing must select one of the residential meal plans.
 There are also meal plans available for students living off-campus.
 Some of the graduate assistantships available at the College include both housing and a meal plan as part of the assistantship support.